 The Provision for bad debts increased to \$6.3 million for the three months ended April 30, 2010, from \$5.6 million for the same quarter in the prior year period.
-While our total net charge-offs of customer and non-customer accounts receivable increased by \$2.7 million compared to the first quarter of the prior fiscal year, we experienced an improvement in our credit portfolio performance (specifically, the trends in the delinquency rate, payment rate, net charge-off rate and percent of the portfolio reaged) since the fourth quarter of fiscal 2010.
+While our total net charge-offs of customer and non-customer accounts receivable increased by \$2.7 million compared to the first quarter of the prior fiscal year, we are experiencing an improvement in our credit portfolio performance (specifically, the trends in the delinquency rate, payment rate, net charge-off rate and percent of the portfolio reaged) since the fourth quarter of fiscal 2010.

+If this trend continues and conditions in the Texas economy improve, our net charge-off experience could continue to improve.
 As such, our allowance for bad debts declined approximately \$2.2 million during the three months ended April 30, 2010, after absorbing the higher net charge-offs incurred in the current year quarter.

 Change

 (Dollars in Thousands) 2010 2009 \$ %

-Interest expense, net \$4,785 \$5,004 (219) (4.4)
+Interest expense, net \$ 4,785 \$ 5,004 (219) (4.4)

 The decrease in interest expense was driven by a decrease in outstanding debt balances during the three months ended April 30, 2010, as compared to the same period in the prior fiscal year.
-The entirety of our interest expense is included in the results of operations of our credit segment.